How to Fix a Garage Door: Five Common Problems and Solutions

 Slow Down, Speed Racer

 If your garage door closes with unnatural speed, it’s likely that one of the cables has broken or the springs are loose.
 This problem should be addressed immediately by a professional repairman, as it is a safety hazard.
+Garage door springs store an immense amount of energy and should only be serviced by trained professionals.

 Understanding how to fix a garage door isn’t just about convenience — it’s about safety as well.
 A twice-annual lubrication of your garage door’s hinges, wheels and bearings can help keep your automatic garage door in top working condition.
 One final tip: If your garage door refuses to open even after you’ve already replaced the battery, check the circuit breaker box for a tripped breaker.
 It could be that simple!